 Neonatal history that indicates possible cardia disease includes:

-As part of the inspection, the nurse should evaluate the newborn’s activity: sleeping or awake, alert or lethargic, anxious, or relaxed.
-The nurse should also check respiratory effort, including the presence of signs of respiratory distress such as nasal flaring, expiratory grunting, stridor, retractions, or paradoxical respirations.
+As part of the inspection, the nurse should evaluate the newborn's activity: sleeping or awake, alert or lethargic, anxious, or relaxed.
+The nurse should also check respiratory effort, including signs of respiratory distress such as nasal flaring, expiratory grunting, stridor, retractions, or paradoxical respirations.
 Next, the nurse should note the skin color in a well-lit room.
 (Assess mucous membranes in dark-skinned neonates).

 While performing inspection, the nurse should also check for the presence of sweating.
 Assess for precordial bulging or precordial activity without bulging.
 Check for pectus excavatum, which may cause a pulmonary systolic ejection murmur or large cardiac silhouette on an anteroposterior chest radiograph because of the decreased anteroposterior chest diameter.
 Check skin perfusion – normal capillary refill time is ≤ 3 seconds.
-Signs of shock can be observed with abnormal skin perfusion when capillary refill is > 3 seconds, prolonged in the lower body compared with the upper body, and mottling associated with other symptoms.
+Signs of shock can be observed with abnormal skin perfusion when the capillary refill is > 3 seconds, prolonged in the lower body compared with the upper body, and mottling associated with other symptoms.

 During palpation, the nurse should note any hyperactivity.
 There are two classes of heart disease in which the pericardium appears quite active.
-This can be seen in cases of volume overload present in CHD with large left-to-right shunts, such as PDA or VSD.
-This can also be seen in cases of severe valvular insufficiency, such as aortic or mitral insufficiency.
+This situation can be seen in cases of volume overload present in CHD with large left-to-right shunts, such as PDA or VSD.
+This finding can also be seen in cases of severe valvular insufficiency, such as aortic or mitral insufficiency.

 At a minimum, the four traditional auscultatory areas should be examined.
 These are the aortic area (second intercostals space, right sternal angle), pulmonic area (second intercostals space, left sternal angle), tricuspid area (fourth intercostals space, left sternal angle), and mitral area (fourth intercostals space, left midclavicular line).
 A more thorough examination is recommended.
 There are six anterior areas and three posterior areas for auscultation.